Call us on 01494 484800

 Who with?
 Intrepid Travel provides a number of mountaineering excursions to suit all budgets.
 A 15-day trek taking in both Everest Base Camp and the wonderful city of Kathmandu is available for around £1000 inclusive of flights and accommodation. http://www.intrepidtravel.com/uk/nepal/

 Chile is a country that has everything.
 From Patagonia’s snow-capped mountains in the south to the flamingo-laden lagoons of the Northern Desert, it is a landscape of extremes.

 Exploring said landscapes on horseback is a thoroughly rewarding experience too.
-Rodeo is almost a way of life in this south American country so hopping onto the back of one of their equine residents like a local is the way to go.
+Rodeo is almost a way of life in this South American country so hopping onto the back of one of their equine residents like a local is the way to go.

 Our pick is to explore the Andes Mountains, using capital Santiago as a handy base to get a city fix before heading out into the wilderness.
-Once you begin climbing, awe inspiring views ensue.
+Once you begin climbing, awe-inspiring views ensue.

-Who to go with: Horse Riding Chile are a good place to start with day rides available for around £65 per person, and a ride-and-camp option available for around £200 depending on numbers. https://horseridingchile.com/
+Who to go with: Horse Riding Chile is a good place to start with day rides available for around £65 per person, and a ride-and-camp option available for around £200 depending on numbers. https://horseridingchile.com/

 Sport: River rafting

 You don’t have to go long haul for an adventure holiday that avoids the Euro.
 You’ll get just over five Romanian Leu for your pound and they can go further than you think in this part of eastern Europe.